 The Gullo House (Magnolia)–This 5-acre winter wonderland is the creation of Tony Gullo, owner of Gullo auto dealerships.
 It’s a truly remarkable display of Christmas lights and decorations, and Mr. Gullo even dresses up as Santa Claus at various times throughout the season.
 You can learn a bit more on this unofficial Facebook page.

-Moss Lights (League City, CLOSED FOR 2018) — Moss Lights is normally a popular place to see Christmas lights in the Houston area, but they will not be open in 2018.
-Their site promises they will be back next year though for the 2019 Christmas season.
+Moss Lights (League City) — Moss Lights is normally a popular place to see Christmas lights in the Houston area, and after taking a year off in 2018, they’re back for the 2019 season!

 Green Tee Subdivision (Pearland) — This is another neighborhood with a long history of beautiful light displays.
 Each year the Tour De Lites features a leisure 6-8 mile bike ride (or hay ride) through Green Tee just to see the lights.
 This is located off FM 518 and Country Club.